reactive-python/reactpy-django/docs/src/contribute/running-tests.md

-This repo uses [Nox](https://nox.thea.codes/en/stable/) to run tests.
+This repository uses [Nox](https://nox.thea.codes/en/stable/) to run tests.
 For a full test of available scripts run `nox -l`.

-If you plan to run tests, you'll need to install the following dependencies first:
+If you plan to run tests, you will need to install the following dependencies first:

 -   [Python 3.8+](https://www.python.org/downloads/)
 -   [Git](https://git-scm.com/downloads)